INCOME TAX TIPS

-Ace Tax and Realty would like to remind you that you can claim a credit for certain energy efficient improvements made to your principal residence in 2011 or 2012.
-A limit of $500 applies, and only $200 can be used for exterior windows.
+You can claim a credit for certain energy efficient improvements made to your principal residence in 2018.
+A limit of $1,500 applies, and only $500 can be used for exterior windows.

 RESIDENTIAL ENERGY EFFICIENT PROPERTY CREDIT

-For eligible property placed in service during 2011 or 2012 you can claim a credit of 30% of the cost of certain energy efficient property.
+For eligible property placed in service during 2018, you can claim a credit of 30% of the cost of certain energy efficient property.

 ALTERNATE MOTOR VEHICLE CREDIT

-Ace Tax and Realty would like to remind you that you may be able to take a credit if you place an alternate motor vehicle in service in 2012.
+You may be able to use this credit if you place an alternate motor vehicle in service in 2018.
 The credit is available in the year the vehicle is placed in service.
 The credits vary by the model and phase out once the manufacturer has sold 60,000 qualified vehicles.